How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 1: Choose a server host

-To do this, go to Vultr.com and click "Deploy" on the top right-hand corner.
+To proceed, visit Vultr.com and click "Deploy" in the top right corner.

-Create an account and then go to the next step.
+Create a Vultr account, then proceed to the next step.

 vultr screenshot